jlevy/og-equity-compensation/README.md

 help yourself make sure that this is 💰
 [what you want](https://hbr.org/2016/12/think-strategically-about-your-career-development).

-☝️ It’s perfectly natural to be anxious [anxious](https://www.pon.harvard.edu/daily/negotiation-skills-daily/the-impact-of-anxiety-and-emotions-on-negotiations-how-to-avoid-misjudgment-in-negotiation-scenarios/) about negotiations, whether you’re going through this process for the first or the tenth time.
+☝️ It’s perfectly natural to be [anxious](https://www.pon.harvard.edu/daily/negotiation-skills-daily/the-impact-of-anxiety-and-emotions-on-negotiations-how-to-avoid-misjudgment-in-negotiation-scenarios/) about negotiations, whether you’re going through this process for the first or the tenth time.
 There is a lot at stake, and it can be uncomfortable and stressful to ask for things